 Penalty: $1 000.

-(2) In subregulation (1)(a) “assault” and “unlawfully” have the respective meanings assigned to them by sections 222 and 223 of The Criminal Code.
+(2) In subregulation (1)(a) assault and unlawfully have the respective meanings assigned to them by sections 222 and 223 of The Criminal Code.

 (3) A person shall not write, draw, print, publish, record, broadcast, distribute, or otherwise disseminate within the limits of the Island any indecent or obscene matter of any kind.